UNICORE-EU/uftp-docs/source/user-docs/uftp-client/manual.rst

     $ uftp ls -O hbp ...

-* Last not least you can directly specify a value for the HTTP *Authorization* header with the ``-A`` option.
+* You can directly specify a value for the HTTP *Authorization* header with the ``-A`` option.
 This allows to use an OIDC bearer token for authorization, e.g.
   ``-A "Bearer <oidc_token>``.
 In this case no username is required.